tariqul-islam/ulam-spiral/README.md

 can be used with MATLAB plot function.
 The plot is obtained only in the first qudrant.

+(3)

+coor = ulam_spiral(N,fname)

+[x,y] = ulam_spiral(N,fname)

+Will do the same as above.
+Additionally it will save a JPEG file having the name fname.
+The function doesn't require extension in the fname.
+Extension will be automatically added.

 -Tariqul Islam Ponir

 ponir.bd @ hotmail.com